s-laugh/babel-simulation-engine/README.md

 This project is a class library containing plain C# objects which are used as request/response objects in the esdc-simulation-api project.
 These are separated as their own class library so that they can be published as a Nuget Package and used by consuming applications, such as the Data Primer and the Front-end Web Application.

 ### maternity-benefits
 This is a concrete example of a class library that implements the interfaces specified in the esdc-simulation-base library.
 This includes code specific to the maternity benefits simulation, as well as implementations for the storage layer, which interacts with the database.
-There is also an associated test project.
+There is also an associated test project which includes a Postman collection for the API calls.

 ## Spec